education1bohdan/Education-Platform-Web-App/README.md

 Delay: Please allow **~50 seconds** for the server to wake up when you first load the page.
 Once awake, the data will sync perfectly.

-💡 _Pro Tip: If the data doesn't load immediately, look at the network tab or wait for the loading spinner._

 ## 📁 Project Structure

 The repository is organized as a monorepo-style structure for easy management: